-If your company mainly relies on content marketing as a strategy, then a blog is your main money generating asset.
+If your company mainly relies on content marketing as a digital strategy, then a blog is your main money generating asset.
 There are many things a regularly updated blog can do for a company: it can bring you more customers, increase your brand value, help you build brand reputation and spread the news about the company.

 But a blog can also become a nightmare for its owner.
-Everyone knows having a blog is beneficial but no one can create a fail-proof plan to ensure blog’s success.
+Everyone knows having a blog is beneficial but no one can create a fail-proof plan to ensure the blog’s success.
 Sure, we’ve been told to publish regularly and promote content in social media.
 But what does “regularly” entail?
 And how often should you change the design of your blog?
 In this article we’re going to explore some of the best practices in WordPress blog management, that will bring you visitors, conversions, and a first place in the search rankings.

 Writing new content

 There are different ways to look at new content:

 First of all, you need to be mindful of your regular readers.
 Loyal readers are the backbone of your blog and you want to keep them happy with regular updates.
 Readers expect new findings, research, thought leadership pieces, and news updates.
 It’s very difficult to maintain the same level of interest considering the current attention spans.
 But by posting on a weekly basis you show the readers that you’re active in the field and they can trust you to remain their main source of information.

 Another thing to keep in mind is SEO.
 Trying to beat other competitors in the search ranking game is a respectable endeavor but it can’t be achieved without posting at least once a week.
 For search engines, the more quality content you publish the better.
 Blogs that publish 16 posts per month or more see four times as much traffic as blogs who only update their content 0 or 4 times – this was confirmed by research from Hubspot.